Snowflake-Labs/sfquickstarts/site/sfguides/src/entity_resolution_for_product_matching/entity_resolution_for_product_matching.md

 Click '+ Files' in the top right of the stage.
 We'll be downloading a semantic model from the github repository, and uploading it to a stage. **Follow these steps**:

-- *Semantic Model:* Download the `matches_semantic_model.yml` file from this [link](https://github.com/Snowflake-Labs/sfguide-entity-resolution-for-product-classification/tree/main/scripts/streamlit/model) and upload it to the `MODEL` stage.
+- *Semantic Model:* Download the `matches_semantic_model.yml` file from this [link](https://github.com/Snowflake-Labs/sfguide-entity-resolution-for-product-classification/tree/main/streamlit/model) and upload it to the `MODEL` stage.
 <img src="assets/model_stage.png"/>

+For the Cortex Analyst we will use later to power our chatbot, the semantic model is crucial for driving context-aware searches and matches.
+It structures raw data into interconnected concepts and relationships, empowering Cortex to produce precise, meaningful results.
+By aligning domain-specific terms with user queries, the model aids analysts in identifying patterns and gaining insights while mitigating issues related to identifying specific products or terms.

 <!-- --------------------------->
 ## Access Notebook